davidmagbee/better-farm-trivia/README.md

 ## Project Log
 - Idea formation issues around envisioned project type versus desired functionality.
 Envisioned a trivia game in the style of a flash card game - which derailed project development start a bit.
 Revisited KISS concepts to walk back conceptual ideas to the MVP and building out Bronze/Silver/Gold deployments.
+- MVP / Adjusted functionality to loop through questions instead of randomizing questions.
+Questions populate starting with first array item, and after the array has been iterated, an event listener populates a score page.
+Still needs a great deal of adjustment for css and some code cleanup and button cleanup.
+Also created an alt-script file to store removed code and alternate functionality for future iterations of this game project.